Moesthetics-code/flask_softdelete/README.md

 ## Record Management Methods

-Flask-Softdelete provides methods for managing soft delete functionality:
+Flask-Softdelete provides the following methods for managing soft delete functionality:

+soft_delete(user_id=None): Marks the record as deleted by setting a deleted_at timestamp.
+You can also specify the ID of the user who performed the deletion.

+restore(user_id=None): Restores a soft-deleted record by resetting deleted_at.
+You can also specify the ID of the user who performed the restoration.

-soft_delete(): Marks the record as deleted, but keeps it in the database. restore(): Restores a soft-deleted record, making it active again. force_delete(): Permanently removes the record from the database, which cannot be undone.
+force_delete(): Permanently removes the record from the database, an action that cannot be undone.

+get_active(): Retrieves all records that are not soft-deleted.

+get_deleted(): Retrieves only the records that have been soft-deleted.

+force_delete_all_deleted(): Permanently deletes all records that have been soft-deleted.

+restore_all(): Restores all soft-deleted records.

 ## Examples